 “Previously, I had learned to live with a certain amount of pain, but it got to a point where I needed to do something,” Pam says.
 “In each case, I went in seeking relief from pain and improvement in my ability to walk, but today I can do pretty much everything I’ve wanted to do.”

 Pam goes on walks and works in her garden and was even able to attend her daughter’s wedding in three-inch heels.

 “The people I knew before the surgery, they’ve seen me hobbling around with a cane,” she says.
 “Now they tell me I don’t walk like I’ve had surgery.
 I think that speaks volumes.”

-If you’re in need of orthopedic care, trust Kettering Health Network to help you achieve your goals for better health.
-Call 1-877-930-9354 or visit our orthopedics website to schedule an appointment with one of our orthopedic surgeons.
+If you’re in need of orthopedic care, trust Kettering Health to help you achieve your goals for better health.
+Call 1-877-930-9354 or schedule an appointment with one of our orthopedic surgeons.